npm package discovery and stats viewer.

 Promote any version of a hypertext function to be the "production" version.

-Promote the latest function version to production:
+Promote the "latest" function version to production:

 htfn promote hellorld --latest

-Promote a particular function version to production:
+Promote a particular function version to production, by passing the version ID:

 htfn promote hellorld --version=TuetYWNHhmuSQ3xPoVLv9M